Drop 3 Chords for Jazz Guitar

 Closing Thoughts:

 Drop 3 chords are one of the essential movable chord shapes you need to know in jazz guitar.
-THey’re also relatively easy to learn and get under your fingers.
+They’re also relatively easy to learn and get under your fingers.

 By mastering these chord shapes you’ll develop a solid foundation in jazz guitar chords that will serve you well for years.
 With their rich, full sound these are a great option for playing solo guitar, or accompanying other musicians.